 We also use party vote probability, our alternative dependent variable, to explore the implications for electoral support and electoral potentials across parties, addressing the concern that our main DV is limited to comparisons of candidate profiles within parties.

-Specifically, we create two estimates for the probability of vote switching, using binary variables with two different thresholds: (1) Vote switching probability=1 if a respondent has party vote probability below 50%, and 0 otherwise.
-(2) Vote switching probability=1 if a respondent has party vote probability at 33% or below, and 0 otherwise.
-We interpret these binary variables as proxies for the potential to switch to another party or to abstain (i.e. indicating voters that are unlikely or highly unlikely to stay with the party they voted for previously).
+Specifically, we create two estimates for the probability of vote switching, using binary variables with two different thresholds: (1) Vote switching probability=1 if a respondent has party vote probability below 50 per cent, and 0 otherwise.
+(2) Vote switching probability=1 if a respondent has party vote probability at 33 per cent or below, and 0 otherwise.
+We interpret these binary variables as proxies for the potential to switch to another party or to abstain (that is, indicating voters that are unlikely or highly unlikely to stay with the party they voted for previously).

-The results in Figure D2 show that once again, SVP voters stand out: for candidates with the beer attribute (black triangles), SVP voters are least likely to switch party compared to all the other parties (SVP: 26% vs. other parties: >30% in the model without control variables, and SVP: 23% vs. other parties: >30% in the model with control variables).
-These patterns are confirmed and even more pronounced in Figure D3 with the 33% threshold (this threshold indicates that voters are highly unlikely to stay with their party).
+The results in Figure D2 show that once again, SVP voters stand out: for candidates with the beer attribute (black triangles), SVP voters are least likely to switch party compared to all the other parties (SVP: 26 per cent vs. other parties: >30 per cent in the model without control variables, and SVP: 23 per cent vs. other parties: >30 per cent in the model with control variables).
+These patterns are confirmed and even more pronounced in Figure D3 with the 33 per cent threshold (this threshold indicates that voters are highly unlikely to stay with their party).

-The AMCEs comparing the classical music/wine and the beer attributes in Figures D2 and D3 also show that the beer attribute has clear negative effects on the vote switching probability among SVP voters (the effect is significant on the 0.05-level in three out of the four models).
+The AMCEs comparing the classical music/wine and the beer attributes in Figures D2 and D3 also show that the beer attribute has clear negative effects on the vote switching probability among SVP voters (the effect is significant at the 0.05 level in three out of the four models).
 Hence, even if SVP voters are overall quite loyal, working-class cultural consumption helps to reduce the remaining risk of vote switching.
-Interestingly, the AMCE is also negative among voters of the liberal party FDP (however, significant only in the 33%-threshold models) and the Christian-democratic Mitte and the social-democratic SP (but never significant).
+Interestingly, the AMCE is also negative among voters of the liberal party FDP (however, significant only in the 33 per cent-threshold models) and the Christian-democratic Mitte and the social-democratic SP (but never significant).
 This is in line with the findings of our main analysis, where we show that the other parties’ voters punish candidates with upper-class cultural consumption but neither reward nor punish working-class cultural consumption (Figure 2, Figure C1 for ACME).
 While this finding does not directly refer to the ability of parties to attract new voters from other parties, it adds to the evidence in our paper that working-class cultural consumption strengthens the electoral support first and foremost for radical right parties, but that there is at least some potential electoral sympathy for this type of symbolic class signalling among other voters.
-As we discuss in our conclusion, further research is needed to explore whether it thus might be a potential strategy for mainstream parties as well.
+As we discuss in our conclusion, further research is needed to explore whether it might thus be a potential strategy for mainstream parties as well.

-Figure D2: Probability of vote switching (50% threshold)
+Figure D2.
+Probability of vote switching (50 per cent threshold)

 Without control variables